paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

     (ii) as of July 1, 1998, such station was retransmitted by a satellite carrier under the statutory license of [section 119 of title 17](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title17-section119&num=0&edition=prelim); or

   (E) during the 6-month period beginning on November 29, 1999, to the retransmission of the signal of a television broadcast station within the station’s local market by a satellite carrier directly to its subscribers under the statutory license of [section 122 of title 17](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title17-section122&num=0&edition=prelim).
-  For purposes of this paragraph, the terms “satellite carrier” and “superstation” have the meanings given those terms, respectively, in [section 119(d) of title 17](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title17-section119/d&num=0&edition=prelim), as in effect on October 5, 1992, the term “unserved household” has the meaning given that term under section 119(d) of such title, and the term “local market” has the meaning given that term in section 122(j) of such title.
+  For purposes of this paragraph, the terms “satellite carrier” and “superstation” have the meanings given those terms, respectively, in [section 119(d) of title 17](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title17-section119/d&num=0&edition=prelim), as in effect on October 5, 1992.

 (3)